Xetibo/ReSet-Doc/sections/result/application.typ

 #lsp_placate()

 #subsection("Frontend Implementation")
-This section covers the implementation of the ReSet user interface application which interacts with the ReSet daemon.
+This section covers the implementation of the ReSet user interface application logic which interacts with the ReSet daemon.

 #subsubsection("GTK Mainloop")